-For the thirteen weeks ended April 1, 2023, the effective tax rate for the Company wasl 1.8% The effective tax rate differed from the U.S. federal statutory rate primarily due to state income taxes, share-based compensation that is either not deductible for tax purposes or for which the tax deductible amount is different than the financial reporting amount, and a change in the valuation allowance that offset the tax on the current period pre-tax income.
+For the thirteen and twenty-six weeks ended July 1, 2023, the effective tax rate for the Company was (26.6)% and 42.6%, respectively.
+The effective tax rate differed from the U.S. federal statutory rate primarily due to state income taxes, income of our Philippines subsidiary that is subject to different tax rates, share-based compensation that is either not deductible for tax purposes or for which the tax deductible amount is different than the financial reporting amount, and a change in the valuation allowance that offset the tax on the current period pre-tax (loss) income.

-For the thirteen weeks ended April 2, 2022, the effective tax rate for the Company was2.4%.
-The effective tax rate differed from the U.S. federal statutory rate primarily due to state income taxes, share-based compensation that is either not deductible for tax purposes or for which the tax deductible amount is different than the financial reporting amount, and a change in the valuation allowance that offset the tax of the current period pre-tax income.
+For the thirteen and twenty-six weeks ended July 2, 2022, the effective tax rate for the Company was 0.4% and 1.1%, respectively.
+The effective tax rate differed from the U.S. federal statutory rate primarily due to state income taxes, income of our Philippines subsidiary that is subject to different tax rates, share-based compensation that is either not deductible for tax purposes or for which the tax deductible amount is different than the financial reporting amount, and a change in the valuation allowance that offset the tax of the current period pre-tax income.

 The Company accounts for income taxes in accordance with ASC Topic 740 - Income Taxes ("ASC 740").
 Under the provisions of ASC 740, management is required to evaluate whether a valuation allowance should be established against its deferred tax assets.
 We currently have a full valuation allowance against our deferred tax assets.
 As of each reporting date, the Company's management considers new evidence, both positive and negative, that could impact management's view with regard to future realization of deferred tax assets.
-For the thirteen weeks ended April 1, 2023, there was no material change from fiscal year ended December 31, 2022 in the amount of the Company's deferred tax assets that are not considered to be more likely than not to be realized in future years.
+For the twenty-six weeks ended July 1, 2023, there was no material change from fiscal year ended December 31, 2022 in the amount of the Company's deferred tax assets that are not considered to be more likely than not to be realized in future years.